 The most popular activities to do in Huaraz are those related to outdoor adventures and the mountain scenery, such as trekking, mountain biking, climbing, skiing, and rafting.
-There are many treks that various tour operators offer that provide an adventure of a lifetime!
+There are many treks in Huaraz that provide an adventure of a lifetime!
 There are four day treks that are easier and take travellers to the famous Llanganuco Lakes.
+A popular option is the Santa Cruz trek.
 There are also longer treks, most of them longer than ten days, that are much more difficult and take trekkers throughout Huarascán National Park to see many marvellous sites.